raymcdermott/domain-redirector/README.md

 ## FAQ

-### Do you support query parameter forwarding
+### Does it support query parameter forwarding

 Yes.
 Any query parameters are passed along unaltered.
 Specifically, no attempt is made to decode or encode query parameters.

-### Do you non-exact path matching (for example with regexes?)
+### Does it support non-exact path matching (for example with regexes?)

 No, it only supports the simplest path matching where the path URL starts with the path given in the JSON file.

-### Do you support path transformations (for example with regexes?)
+### Does it support path transformations (for example with regexes?)

 Not yet.
-I would like to do this using core.logic rather than regex

 ### Is it possible to use this application as a reverse proxy?

-No. That's another use case.
+No. That's another use case entirely.

 ### Is it possible to use this application as a URL shortener?

-No. That's also another use case.
+No. That's also another use case, although this could act as a part of that service.

 ### TODO List

 - support forwarding attributes as headers (for example authentication tokens)
 - Support checking of forwarded links (core.async)
-- Support powerful regular expression style logic for route matching (core.match / core.logic)
+- Support powerful regular expression style logic for route matching (clout / instaparse)

 ## License